Expansion

 - Renovated, ADA-compliant restrooms that replace the original 1950s bathrooms and promote wellness

-A. Phase two construction will likely take place in the spring and summer of 2025.
+A. Phase two construction will likely take place in the summer and fall of 2025.
 Phase two construction includes:

-- Five new classrooms, including a science classroom, that are optimized for what is being taught and who is being taught.
+- Five new classrooms, including a science classroom, optimized for what is being taught and who is being taught

 - Additional restrooms and offices